-During Opening Week, you work together in a team on your project.
-To take on the project work as a "Questioning Mind" I can be helpful in many respects.
-In the following, you will find small exercises as well as questions that can help you to have good team under-standing - particularly when you do not know each other well:
+During the Opening Week, you work together in a team on your project.
+To take on the project work as a Questioning Mind can be helpful in many respects.
+In the following, you will find small exercises as well as questions that can help you in terms of teambuilding - even more so if you do not know each other well: